patrickpierson/vfwpost3285/_posts/2017-06-12-weekly-update.md

 3. must send to Post Quartermaster ASAP.
 Note:  This is a limited time offer.
 For more information contact the Post.
 This is a special program by the VFW Department of Maryland and only for a very short time.
 We have no grants this year for annual renewal.
 Remember you must go through the Post only on this 50% Life dues reduction.

+### Important Notes

-Important Note:  WE NEED NEW MEMBERS TO CONTINUE AS "ALL AMERICAN POST".
+WE NEED NEW MEMBERS TO CONTINUE AS "ALL AMERICAN POST".
 To attain All American Post, we must be in the highest 25% in our Membership Division.
 MORE members will help us get to this award.
 If you know a veteran that is not a member, get him/her signed up before June 30th
 We are NUMBER ONE because of what we do and will continue doing!

 Know a veteran in need of assistance with VA Claims, Contact the Service Officer, Robert Hartman, (301) 676-9866 or ret1sgusar@aol.com